ivanbruel/webdriver.sh/README.md

 #### Does webdriver.sh install the Nvidia preference pane?

-No, you can install it at any point via Nvidia's installer package - webdriver.sh works fine alongside it or without it.
+No, you can install it at any point via Nvidia's installer package - webdriver.sh works fine with or without it.

 #### Do I need to disable SIP?